 1. Keep your contact information private.

 When a website asks for your information, you don’t have to share it.
 If you must give it out, use an alias with sites you don’t trust.
 You can start a separate email account for shopping or signing up for new accounts; be sure not to mix it with the address you use for friends and others you trust- that’s how they connect your activities to you.
-The best way to do this is with Blur, which allows you to ‘Mask’ your identity by generating a new email addresses and strong passwords each time you are asked to create an online account.
+The best way to do this is with Blur, which allows you to ‘Mask’ your identity by generating new email addresses and strong passwords each time you are asked to create an online account.

 3. Delete what’s out there.

-4. Use a password manager.
+4. Use strong passwords.
+Use a password manager.

 5. Use Two-Factoractor Authentication (2FA or MFA) whenever possible.